 The Buddhist framework approaches happiness through the lens of the four noble truths: the truth of dukkha (the pervasive unsatisfactoriness of conditioned existence), the truth of its arising (from craving and attachment), the truth of its cessation, and the truth of the path to cessation.
 Genuine happiness, on the Buddhist account, requires not the accumulation of pleasurable experience but the transformation of the relationship to experience itself.

-The Tibetan Buddhist concept of sukha -- often translated as happiness or well-being -- is understood as a deep equanimity that arises from insight into the impermanent and interdependent nature of all phenomena, not as a hedonic state.
-Matthieu Ricard, a French monk and biochemist, has been informally described as the world's happiest person based on fMRI measurements of gamma-wave activity during meditation; his book 'Happiness' (2003) presents the Buddhist account of wellbeing as a trainable mental skill.
+The Tibetan Buddhist concept of sukha — often translated as happiness or well-being — is understood as a deep equanimity that arises from insight into the impermanent and interdependent nature of all phenomena, not as a hedonic state.
+Matthieu Ricard, a French monk and biochemist who became a student of Tibetan masters, has been informally described as the world's happiest person based on fMRI measurements of gamma-wave activity during meditation at the University of Wisconsin-Madison; his book Happiness (2003) presents the Buddhist account of wellbeing as a trainable mental skill rather than a circumstantial outcome.

 Importantly, the Buddhist dissolution of the self as a condition for happiness represents a structural difference from Western accounts, all of which presuppose a self whose wellbeing is to be promoted.
-The Buddhist critique is that this very presupposition -- the belief in a fixed, permanent self -- is a fundamental source of suffering.
+The Buddhist critique is that this very presupposition — the belief in a fixed, permanent self — is a fundamental source of suffering.
+The self that wants, fears, and clings is itself an illusion, and recognizing this — not intellectually but experientially through meditative practice — is the path to liberation.

 What Psychology and Philosophy Agree On